 There are two primary categories for lawyers: civil and criminal.
 Criminal lawyers generally focus on separate types of criminal cases but they all generally have similar work schedules.
 Whether they are working for the defense of the accused, or if they are the prosecuting attorney trying to convict the accused, both sides generally know the ins and outs of the crimes involved.
 If you are involved in the criminal offenses such as robbery, murder, etc., then these are the attorneys that you would want.

 Outside of criminal law, most legal work can be classified as civil law.
-Beyond being a civil law attorney, most lawyers have to take it a step further and specialize within a certain area of civil law.
-You may come across a few types of lawyers during your lifetime that specialize in areas like estate planning, bankruptcy, intellectual property, tax and divorce.
-These are just a few of the focus areas, but encompass a fair chunk of the overall civil areas of law.
-As for the attorneys at Lapeze & Johns, they specialize in the practice of personal injury law.
+Beyond being a civil law attorney, most lawyers have to take it a step further within a certain area of civil law.
+You may come across a few types of lawyers during your lifetime that practice in areas like estate planning, bankruptcy, intellectual property, tax and divorce.
+These are just a few of the focus areas to name, but each of them encompass a fair chunk of the overall civil areas of law.
+At Lapeze & Johns, PLLC, our attorneys in Houston, TX, practice personal injury law.

-While there are many different types of lawyers and even more specialized routes of law, knowing the types of lawyer that can handle your case will go a long way towards a successful outcome.
-If you are the recipient of any injury as a result of an accident, reach out to an experienced team.
+While there are many different kinds of lawyers and even more fields of law, knowing which types of lawyers can handle your case will go a long way towards a successful outcome.
+If you are the recipient of any injury as a result of an accident, reach out to an experienced team in Houston, TX today.